grzegorz-kraszewski/loopmill/README.md

 * Event "force", 2 hex characters (00 to 7F).
 Velocity for notes, pressure for channel pressure and aftertouch.
 * Note.
 For on/off and aftertouch.
 Empty for channel pressure.
 * Instrument.
 3 hex characters, so 4096 instruments possible.
 Indirectly covers Program Change and Bank Select controller via user editable maps.
 Takes care of proper bank/program change sequence.
 GM[2] map provided by default.
 * Two(?) columns of effects.
-Each effect has 5 characters.
-First one determines effect (use also letters, like DigiBooster), four other provide 16 bits for parameter (14 of them used in MIDI).
-Pitch bend is mapped as effect, most MIDI CC also belongs here, and finally most of traditional tracker effects.

-## List of effects
+Each effect has 4 characters.
+First two are CC number.
+As there are only 127 CC-s, effects from $80 to $8F may be used to map ProTracker effects where applicable.
+Last 2 hex digits are used for controller value.
+* How to handle 14-bit controllers?
+Separately?
+Extend value to 4 hex digits storing either 2 x 7 bits or one 14-bit number?
+* Pitch bend should be mapped as controller $90.